 Book 1 2001

 Whoever named Las Vegas ‘Sin City’ saw right through it.
-My family went at least 3 times a year.
+My family went at least three times a year.
 In fact, my mom and dad got married in Vegas.
 My dad was a VVIP member, which meant that we stayed at a suite in The Cosmopolitan for free.
 I hated all of it.
 I hated the neon lights, the half-naked women–or men?–on the streets, the sexual call-cards, the stench of cigarettes and alcohol and pollution, the worn-down Korean restaurants run by sunken women.
 I hated it all.
 My dad’s love for gambling tore our family apart.

 He bet hundreds, even thousands, at a time.
 His favorite was Poker; he was good at it.